bclens/scripts/README.md

 # scripts

-The scripts repository will hold asministrative scripts that can be used when managing your nodes.
+This is the script repository of WISH Pool.
+It holds administrative scripts that can be used when managing your nodes.

 All of these scripts were created by myself to simplify administration although the underlying technology and programs are created by their respective authors e.g. IOG, Andrew Westberg, etc.